isislab-unisa/sof/README.md

 Here is a minimum example of defining a client application using the SCUD core.
 The program create new simulation job in SO mode, submit the job to the system and wait until the process are finished.

-After build the project by Maven `mvn package`, you are able to run the example in the class `SCUDCoreSimpleApplication`.
-The final release is `target/SCUD-1.0-simple-application.jar`, exec the command in the target dir:
+After build the project by Maven `mvn package`, you are able to run the example in the class `SCUDCoreSimpleApplication.java`.
+The final release is `target/SCUD-1.0-client-shell.jar`, exec the command in the target dir:

-		'$ java -jar SCUD-1.0-simple-application.jar'
+		'$ java -jar SCUD-1.0-client-shell.jar'

 This simple application shows some SCUD core features:
 *	create new simulation optimization process;